Izenda7Series/Mvc5_DM1_StarterKit/README.md

 - Insert izendadb.config file into the root of your API deployment.

+- Check mvc5_izenda database version and update it if migration required <a href="https://tools.izenda.com/">Izenda Migration Assistant</a>

 - In the IzendaSystemSettings table, update AuthValidateAccessTokenUrl to be fully qualified with the Starterkit's base address. e.g. api/account/validateIzendaAuthToken --> http://localhost:14809/api/account/validateIzendaAuthToken

 - In the IzendaSystemSettings table, update AuthGetAccessTokenUrl to be fully qualified with the Starterkit's base address. e.g. api/account/getAccessToken --> http://localhost:14809/api/account/GetIzendaAccessToken